billpratt/docker-azure-workshop/deploy-docker-swarm.md

 For the differences between Docker Swarm and Docker Swarm Mode, there is a great explaination [here](http://stackoverflow.com/questions/38474424/the-relation-between-docker-swarm-and-docker-swarmkit/38483429).

-## Install docker-machine
+## Install Azure CLI 2
-To run this lab, you will need to install `docker-machine` locally.
-Please see the [installation instructions](https://docs.docker.com/machine/install-machine/) to get started.
+You will need to install [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) for this lab.

+> Note for Windows users: Please run all the commands from the ```Git Bash``` prompt that is installed with [Git For Windows](https://git-for-windows.github.io/).
+You can download it from the page if you do not have it.
+Use all the defaults when installing.

 ## Create docker hosts with Azure Virtual Machines

-This topic creates three VMs, but you can use any number you want. **docker-machine** will save the SSH keys to your local machine.
+This topic creates three VMs, but you can use any number you want.
+Before you run the script login into the Azure CLI and get your subscription Id.

 **Login to the Azure CLI**